-TOHA will hold its third annual conference on Saturday, April 5, 2014, on the campus of Stephen F. Austin State University in Nacogdoches.
+TOHA held its third annual conference on Saturday, April 5, 2014, on the campus of Stephen F. Austin State University in Nacogdoches.

-AWARD LUNCHEON: A highlight of this year's conference is the on-campus luncheon during which TOHA will present its Thomas L. Charlton Lifetime Achievement Award to Lois E. Myers, associate director of the Baylor University Institute for Oral History and longtime TOHA secretary-treasurer.
-Reservations were required by March 28.
+AWARD LUNCHEON: A highlight of the conference was the on-campus luncheon during which TOHA presented its Thomas L. Charlton Lifetime Achievement Award to Lois E. Myers, associate director of the Baylor University Institute for Oral History and longtime TOHA secretary-treasurer.

 I especially enjoyed the moments at the end of each session where ideas and suggestions were shared, whether about conducting a particular project or how to generally promote and improve oral history practices and reception at home institutions.